DockBoss/Execution-API-Spec/spec/spec-considerations.md

 * Error codes
 ---

+## What kind of API classes do we want to define?
+There are going to be a number of different versions of the API as time goes on and it would be smart to define them in some sense.
+I assume that there is going to be a lot of *"Read-only"*  APIs like Infura where you are not allowed to send transactions.
+Then there will probably be some  *"Standard"* APIs that Implement only the required endpoints to allow full use.
+And I assume this will be the biggest type we will see are *"Standard+"* APIs that have all the required endpoints and implement their own custom endpoints for some client specific tasks or other useful functionality.

+## What are we calling the different groups of endpoints?
+ * modules
+ * libraries
+ * classes
+ * ect..

+## JSON-RPC vs RESTful HTTP vs WebSockets vs gRPC
+* what are the perks or bidirectional communication?
+  * Do we really need it for the execution layer API
+* I have done a little digging and I found gRPC
+  * From what I have seen it is not useful for an external API
+    * But I did see an article about someone making one, If we could do it we should consider it IMO
 ## network syncing

 Should we have the same behaviors for endpoints when they are not synced to the network.